dc232/Google_test_task/README.md

 The runme and Ansible scripts included in this project have been desighned with Ubuntu 16.04 in mind

 ## The Requirements of Project
+ - [x] HTTP accepts a GET request to https://Loadbalancer-IP-address and return {foo:bar}
  - [x] Create a new Google Platform Project
  - [x] Use f1-micro instances
  - [ ] Ensure the enviroment is completely secure